Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

 \mypar{Experimental Setup} We apply the two baseline strategies to the target table collection and this results in a vector index and a first-stage result and a trained relevance model for each strategy.
 We show the performance of both the first-stage dense index only and the end-to-end system \sys, i.e., index plus relevance model.

-\mypar{Results} \F\ref{fig:table_linearization_accuracy} shows the results. \textsf{RCG} outperforms the other baselines.
-The plot on the top-left shows P@Max (performance with an oracle second-stage ranking), thus isolating the effect on first-stage retrieval.
+\mypar{Results} \F\ref{fig:table_repre_metric} shows the results. \textsf{RCG} outperforms the other baselines.
+The plot shows P@Max (performance with an oracle second-stage ranking), thus isolating the effect on first-stage retrieval.
 While the performance of all baselines is similar on the simpler \textsf{FetaQA} (cleaner dataset), \textsf{RCG} vastly outperforms the Slide Token baseline in \textsf{NQ-Tables}.
 This is because tables in the \textsf{NQ-Tables} baseline have more columns than \textsf{FetaQA}.
 25\% ground truth tables have more than 18 columns with an average of 170 tokens per row.
 In contrast, in \textsf{FetaQA}, the 75th percentile is 6 columns and only 17 tokens per row on average.
 The \textsf{RCG} approach will relate cells no matter how far apart they are in the table, as per the construction of the complete graph.
 In contrast, the common table representation methods from the state of the art lose context when tables are wide, as evidenced by the Slide Token performance on \textsf{NQ-Tables}.
-Finally, the performance gains during first-stage retrieval carry on to the end-to-end system; the plot in the middle-left shows P@1 and the one on the bottom-left shows P@5.
+Finally, the performance gains during first-stage retrieval carry on to the end-to-end system.

 Finally, generating text from triples (the \textsf{RCG}\&generated text baseline) makes the system much slower (by requiring an inference from the T5 model per triple) without yielding significant accuracy gains.
 On further analysis, we found that the generated text did not really help with retrieving better content and that in some cases it was erroneous, thus hurting the end-to-end performance.